payments 2026 Price Guide

 What Does House Clearance Cost in London?

 There is no single flat rate for a house clearance because no two properties hold the same amount.
 What you are really paying for is volume and labour — how much has to be carried out, how long it takes, and how it is disposed of.
-As a rough London guide, most clearances fall between £180 for a single room and around £1,200 for a large, full house.
+As a rough London guide, most clearances fall between £195 for a single room and around £1,095 for a large, heavily filled property.
 The table below shows typical starting prices by property size; the fastest way to a firm figure is a quick look in person or a photo-and-video walk-through.

 House Clearance Prices by Size